-This statement has been developed by ASCIA, the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand as a guide for COVID-19 vaccination in people with allergy, immunodeficiency and autoimmune conditions, and will be updated when new information is available.
+This statement has been developed by ASCIA, the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand as a guide for COVID-19 vaccination in people with allergy, immunodeficiency and autoimmune conditions, and is updated when new information is available.

 Vaccination is an important method to reduce the risk of developing infectious diseases, including COVID-19, caused by infection with the SARS-CoV-2 coronavirus.
 Immunisation occurs after the vaccine stimulates the immune system to induce antibodies (immunoglobulins) and cellular immunity to protect from severe COVID-19 disease, and possibly reduce the risk of transmission of infection in the community.

-COVID-19 vaccines to be used in Australia and New Zealand
+COVID-19 vaccines available in Australia and New Zealand

-The COVID-19 vaccines listed above are not live-attenuated vaccines and are safe for people with immune system disorders, including allergy, immunodeficiency and autoimmune conditions.
+The COVID-19 vaccines listed below are not live-attenuated vaccines and are safe for people with immune system disorders, including allergy, immunodeficiency and autoimmune conditions:

 Allergic reactions to COVID-19 vaccines are rare.
 However, if there is a high risk of an allergic reaction to one of the vaccines, it may be possible to have another vaccine which does not contain the ingredient, subject to availability and medical advice.

 With new vaccines it is critical to evaluate the safety after the vaccine has been licensed.
 Post-licensure information on the safety of mRNA vaccines have demonstrated higher rates of severe allergic reactions (anaphylaxis) than expected.
-However, rates are extremely low, with less than ten cases of anaphylaxis reported per million doses of the Pfizer COVID-19 vaccine.
+However, rates are extremely low.

 Polyethylene Glycol (PEG), also known as macrogol, is an ingredient in mRNA vaccines: